 Stained and yellowed cards might have tasty recipes, but they’re not enough to make your family cookbooks beautiful.
 Follow the next step in our series to make your book more engaging and personal.

 We’ll give you tips on adding family photos and other memories, like grandpa’s infamous quotes, to make the whole gang smile.
 Bonus points for shots from the kitchen or dinner table.
-You’ll need to scan most of these items, so let us walk you through the digitizing process before you get started.
+You’ll need to scan most of these items, so let us walk you through the process we use to digitize photos and recipe cards before you get started.

 If you’re feeling ambitious, there are tips for simple food photography and how to get the whole family involved in your personalized family cookbook.